LeNPaul/Millennial/_posts/2022-05-22-another-gradeR-vignette.md

 one’s own computer).
 With some additional work and licenses, it can be connected to online systems such as <a href="https://cran.r-project.org/web/packages/gradeR/vignettes/using_gradeR_with_Gradescope.html">Gradescope</a>
 and GitHub.
-This can make it a versatile and powerful tool, especially for large courses that incorporates computing or programming technology with or without teaching assistants, course assistants, and hourly employees.</p>
+This can make it a versatile and powerful tool, especially for large courses that incorporate computing or programming technology with or without teaching assistants, course assistants, or hourly employees.</p>
 <p>Let’s take a look at some of the questions I had while learning about
 this helpful package.
 If you want to follow along and try out these